VOD access for this session has ended..

 Geum-yi is an author of children’s and young adult fiction.
 Since her debut in 1984, Geum-yi has published more than 50 titles that contributed to an explosive progress in South Korean Children’s Literature.
 Her Young Adult fictions have brought about the birth and the expansion of its genre in South Korea.
 Her work has also been adapted into a TV mini-series, a musical, and a webcomic.
 Her short stories and excerpts have appeared in various school textbooks, and many of her books have been selected for the One City One Book Campaign and the One Semester One Book Campaign.

 Nicolas is a lecturer and comic scholar at Chulalongkorn University (Thailand).
 He is the author of The Art of Thai Comics: A Century of Strips and Stripes.
 His research interests mainly focus on the history of Thai comics, comics as a language of psychic trauma, and experimental comics composition.
 He is the editor of the GAP comics zine series and the XeroXed interview-zine series, and an occasional panel moderator, exhibition curator and workshop organiser.

 Moderator Bijal Vachharajani (India)

-When Bijal is not reading a children’s book, she's writing or editing one.
-As a commissioning editor at Pratham Books, she works with a team that dreams up picture books.
-As an author, her planet-friendly books include A Cloud Called Bhura, Savi and the Memory Keeper, and Kitten Trouble.
-She is a certified climate worrier.
+When Bijal is not reading a children’s book, she’s editing or writing one.
+She’s the author of multiple planet-friendly books including A Cloud Called Bhura, Savi and the Memory Keeper, and Kitten Trouble.
+As a commissioning editor at Pratham Books, she dreams up picture books.
+She’s now a certified climate worrier.